The Crazy Way Sex (Literally) Saved This Woman's Life

 One day in 2013, Ellie Taylor-Davis, now 28, was having sex with her boyfriend.
 In addition to all the usual feels, she detected a weird sensation in her low belly — like there was something alive in there.
 “I felt something were move [sic] inside of me and I thought it was really strange,” she told The Mirror.
 She felt it deep inside when she went to the bathroom, too, and she noticed she constantly felt like she had to pee.
 So she did what anyone would do: She Googled her symptoms.
 And for likely the first and only time in human history, her online research incorrectly persuaded her it was NBD.
 “I Googled the symptoms but convinced myself it couldn't be cancer,” she said.
 She figured it was probably constipation.

-About a month later, Taylor-Davis visited her gynecologist to have an IUD inserted.
+About a month later, Taylor-Davis visited her gynaecologist to have an IUD inserted.
 The doctor felt the mass and ordered a pregnancy test.
 When that came back negative, the Ob/Gyn ordered an ultrasound, which uncovered a six-inch cancerous mass clinging to Taylor-Davis’s ovaries.
-Now she realized why she always needed to pee: The mass was pushing on her bladder and other nearby organs.
+Now she realised why she always needed to pee: The mass was pushing on her bladder and other nearby organs.

 “At my age, you never think you could get ovarian cancer,” she said.
 "After they told me it could be cancer, I crawled into bed, unable to call my mum, boyfriend, or friends, and lay there for five hours completely devastated.”